puppetlabs/puppetlabs-mysql/README.md

 ## Development

 We are experimenting with a new tool for running acceptance tests.
 Its name is [puppet_litmus](https://github.com/puppetlabs/puppet_litmus) this replaces beaker as the test runner.
-To run the acceptance tests follow the instructions from this point [here](https://github.com/puppetlabs/puppet_litmus/wiki/Tutorial:-use-Litmus-to-execute-acceptance-tests-with-a-sample-module-(MoTD)#install-the-necessary-gems-for-the-module).
+To run the acceptance tests follow the [instructions](https://puppetlabs.github.io/litmus/Running-acceptance-tests.html) from the Litmus documentation.

 Puppet modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
 We can't access the huge number of platforms and myriad of hardware, software, and deployment configurations that Puppet is intended to serve.